quasarframework/quasar/docs/src/pages/start/roadmap.md

 If you're in a company and using Quasar for commercial projects, explain to your management the importance of monthly donations (eg. $200+) for open source projects: you're the one using it every day and this makes you the best suited person to convince them.
 Be creative! :)

 Quasar is saving your company tens of thousands of development hours (quite literally), which in turn is a pretty high money savings.
-Consider giving back a part of those savings to refuel the project itself :wink:
+Consider giving back a part of those savings to refuel the project itself ;)